-Mesa Boogie Mark V Head in Black w/ Tan Grill
+Mesa Boogie Mark V Head, Custom, Black, Tan Grille

 - DETAILED SPECS